• DNDi-20_Logo_No-Tagline_EN_Full Colour

 • 5-10% of people treated for visceral leishmaniasis develop PKDL

-• In 2020, more than 90% of new cases reported to WHO occurred in 10 countries: Brazil, China, Ethiopia, Eritrea, India, Kenya, Somalia, South Sudan, Sudan, and Yemen.
+• In 2023, about 83% of cases were reported from 7 countries: Brazil, Ethiopia, India, Kenya, Somalia, South Sudan, and Sudan.

 What are the current drugs for visceral leishmaniasis?